How to Caption YouTube Shorts

 Style captions for Shorts

-Pick a caption category — flash for bold single-phrase reveals, build for word-by-word entrance, or dynamic for AI-sized spotlight words.
+Pick a caption category, flash for bold single-phrase reveals, build for word-by-word entrance, or karaoke for synced highlighting.
+Enable spotlight to make key words larger.
 Choose from 52 Google Fonts, set colors and effects, and position captions with drag-and-drop.
 Preview changes in real time.

-Tip: The dynamic category with spotlight emphasis creates the high-production look popular on successful Shorts channels.
+Tip: The build category with spotlight emphasis creates the high-production look popular on successful Shorts channels.

 - 4